iswunistuttgart/latex-boilerplate/README.md

 ### tables

 Another floating environment in LaTeX are tables.
 These can be quite long at times and take up space in your actual document.
-Think of it in the same way as you do for figures/images: you do not copy them into the document but acctualy include the via `\includegraphics{figures/…}`.
+Think of it in the same way as you do for figures/images: you do not copy them into the document but acctualy include these figures via `\includegraphics{figures/…}`.
 Why not do this with tables, too?
 Also, this allows re-using tables in multiple documents as you only need to copy the table data in one single file and won't ever have to skim through your document finding the table.

+### videos

+This folder will most likely only be necessary for presentations typset with LaTeX, however, you may abuse your document PDF to include a video, too.
+This folder may be used to store videos (sidenote: think about enabling git LFS on your repository and on files in this directoyr — or for that matter for `*.mp4` or other video formats).

 ## Files